-How Bloom Filters Make Checking Millions of Usernames Lightning Fast?
+How Bloom Filters Make Checking Millions of Usernames Lightning Fast

 Understanding the Use and Working of Bloom Filters